kysely-org/kysely/README.md

 # Installation

-Kysely currently works on PostgreSQL and MySQL.
+Kysely currently works on PostgreSQL, MySQL and SQLite.
 You can install it using

 ```
-# postgres
+# PostgreSQL
 npm install kysely pg

-# mysql
+# MySQL
 npm install kysely mysql2

+# SQLite
+npm install kysely better-sqlite3
 ```

 More dialects will be added soon.
 Kysely also has a simple interface